SusuTran/cut-the-rope-/README.md

-# Physics C Final Project: Cut the Rope
+# Physics C Final Project: Cut the Spring
 By Susu Tran and Peter Zhao

 ## About